-Objectives: The present cross-sectional study attempts to acknowledge level of resilience, its association with quality of life, community integration, demographic/injury-related variables and identify the determinants that affect the resilience among spinal cord injury individuals living in the community.
+Objectives: The present cross-sectional study was done to acknowledge the level of resilience, its association with quality of life (QoL), community integration, and demographic/injury-related variables, and identify the determinants that affect resilience among spinal cord injury individuals living in the community.

-Methods: The data was collected from 108 participants using convenience sampling method.
-Demographic/injury-related questionnaire were used to identify the characteristics of the participants.
-The CD-RISC10, WHO-QoL(Bref) and CIQ-R were used to measure resilience, quality of life assessment and community integration.
-Association between resilience and independent variables were examined through pearson’s and point biserial correlation whereas, univariate and multivariate linear regression analyses were applied to identify the influence of the demographic/injury-related factors that contribute to resilience, whereas independent t-test and ANOVA were employed to identify the determinants that affect resilience.
+Methods: The data were collected from 108 participants using the convenience sampling method.
+A demographic/injury-related questionnaire was used to identify the characteristics of the participants.
+The CD-RISC10, World Health Organization quality of life-BREF (WHOQOL-BREF), and community integration questionnaire-revised (CIQ-R) were used to measure resilience, QoL, and community integration.
+Association between resilience and independent variables was examined through Pearson’s correlation and Point-Biserial correlation, whereas, univariate and multivariate linear regression analyses were applied to identify the influence of the demographic/injury-related factors that contribute to resilience, and independent t-test and ANOVA were employed to identify the determinants that affect resilience.

 Results: Almost 78% of participants had a moderate-to-high level of resilience.
-In multivariate analysis, Gender, Marital Status, and Profession were found to be statistically significant.
-Among these predictors, employment has a higher beta value (β=0.684,p=0.026) which signifies its importance in evaluating resilience.
-Significant associations were established between resilience, quality of life domains, Community integration, and demographic variables which included marital status, duration since the injury, and frequency of going out.
+In multivariate analysis, gender, marital status, and profession were found to be statistically significant.
+Among these predictors, employment had a higher beta value (β=0.684, P=0.026), which signifies its importance in evaluating resilience.
+Significant associations were established between resilience, QoL domains, community integration, and demographic variables, which included marital status, duration since the injury, and frequency of going out.

 Article type: